potatoDie/AngularDice/README.md

 ## v2.0
 Command the die to roll from parent's template via local variable

+##v3.0
+Give parent component access to properties and methods of child, using @ViewChild decorator

 ## Options
 Let user determine maximium number of eyes on die (2-9)